2018 MacBook Pro Benchmarked After Bug Fix: It's This Much Faster

 |Category Average||65 fps|

 The MacBook’s overall CPU performance is impressive, and it’s SSD in particular is over-the-top fast.
 You’ll notice a big leap in performance if you’re upgrading from a 2016 MacBook Pro and even an impressive jump from last year’s model.
-And you should expect amazing performance at our $2,499 price.
+And you should expect amazing performance at our $2,499 price, especially on demanding tasks like video editing.

-Overall, though, the 13-inch MacBook Pro is living up to its name so far.
+Overall, though, the 13-inch MacBook Pro lives up to its name.

 Credit: Laptop Mag